hkleinsorgen/VW-Jenkins/README.md

 You need a batch file (Windows) / shell script (Unix) to build the image.
 Basically, it should contain the following:

-<pre><virtualMachine> <image> -headless -pcl JenkinsImage <other parcels> -loadBundles <some bundles> -loadPackages <some packages> -saveAs <imageName>
+<pre><virtualMachine> {image} -headless -pcl JenkinsImage {other parcels} -loadBundles {some bundles} -loadPackages {some packages} -saveAs {targetImage}
 </pre>

-*   _-loadBundles_ specifies the bundles that should be loaded from the Store repository.
+*   `-loadBundles` specifies the bundles that should be loaded from the Store repository.
 Each bundle name can contain an optional version pattern: Name(VersionPattern), e.g. AutoComplete(7.9 *).
 Remember to use quotes when necessary.
-*   _-loadPackages_ specifies the packages that should be loaded from the Store repository.
+*   `-loadPackages` specifies the packages that should be loaded from the Store repository.
 May contain a version pattern, too
-*   _-saveAs_ specifies the name of the image (without file extension).
-It's convenient to use the environment variable _JOB_NAME_ of Jenkins.
+*   `-saveAs` specifies the name of the image (without file extension).
+It's convenient to use the environment variable `JOB_NAME` of Jenkins.
 *   It is probably a good idea to copy the source image to a temporary image, to avoid inflating the changes files of the source image

 ### Settings

-JenkinsImage automatically loads settings of all available settings domains if the workspace directory contains an exported XML file , e.g. "VisualWorksSettings.xml".
+JenkinsImage automatically loads settings of all available settings domains if the workspace directory contains an exported XML file , e.g. `VisualWorksSettings.xml`.

 ### Unit tests

-To run test cases and see the test results in Jenkins, you need to load the package _JenkinsUnitTester_.
+To run test cases and see the test results in Jenkins, you need to load the package `JenkinsUnitTester`.
 Simply add it to the list of packages to load (if you have published it in your repository), or load it as parcel via -pcl (it must appear before "JenkinsImage").

-JenkinsUnitTester performs all _SUnitToo_ tests that are loaded in the image.
-The test results will be saved as a JUnit compatible file named <image name>.xml in the workspace directory.
+JenkinsUnitTester performs all SUnitToo tests that are loaded in the image.
+The test results will be saved as a JUnit compatible file named {imageName}.xml in the workspace directory.

-Another package in the public repository, _CodeCriticTest_, performs code critic (aka Lint) checks as a test case.
+Another package in the public repository, `CodeCriticTest`, performs code critic (aka Lint) checks as a test case.
 It will check all 'Bugs' rules.

 ### Example